 The City Council and Mayor Daniel L. Bianchi anticipate the committee can complete its work by the fall of 2013.
 Committee member William D. Barry believes the panel can meet the roughly 12-month timeline.

 "It’s kind of an ambitious schedule, but it holds our feet to the fire," said Barry, an attorney and former city councilor.

 Peter M. Marchetti said he and other committee members have already started to review the charter on their own.

 "Everyone I’ve talked with has done their homework; read the charter and made notes," said the local banker and former city councilor.

 The charter review committee will examine the entire charter, seek the public’s input on potential changes, and make recommendations to the council and mayor.
-Any changes to the charter ultimately would need the state Legislature’s approval.

 The charter’s last major overhaul came in 1932.
 It resulted in the current system of electing a mayor every two years and a City Council comprised of seven ward and four at-large council seats.